TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 <https://phptherightway.com/#dependency_injection>`__ in "PHP The Right Way" or
 `What is dependency injection?
 <http://fabien.potencier.org/what-is-dependency-injection.html>`__ by Fabien
 Potencier.
-Whenever a class has a *se rvice dependency* to another class the technique of *dependency injection* should be used to satisfy that need.
+Whenever a class has a *service dependency* to another class the technique of *dependency injection* should be used to satisfy that need.
 TYPO3 uses a Symfony component for dependency injection.
 The component is `PSR-11
 <https://www.php-fig.org/psr/psr-11/>`_ compliant, and it is used throughout